-Intestinal bloating is very common in people with irritable bowel syndrome (IBS), affecting approximately 75-90 percent of sufferers.
-This bloating may be associated with distension of the abdomen, however a person may suffer from intestinal bloating without having tummy distention.
+Intestinal bloating is common in people with irritable bowel syndrome (IBS), affecting approximately 75% to 90% of sufferers.
+This bloating may be associated with distension of the abdomen, but a person can suffer from intestinal bloating without having tummy distention.
 The bloating may be mild but, in many IBS sufferers, it is frequently reported as moderate to severe.
 So, we will teach you how to reduce intestinal bloating through a variety of strategies.

 Bloating can significantly affect quality of life, causing discomfort, pain, tight clothing, flatulence and social distress.
 For some, this is enough to withdraw from activities and social functions.

 Currently, there is no magic solution to treat bloating in IBS.
 Instead, sufferers are encouraged to identify and avoid the factors that trigger bloating in themselves.

 How can you tell if you are bloated or are just experiencing indigestion?
 There are a few key markers to be aware of:

 - Feeling the need to burp.